Bruch's Kol Nidre with Jeremy Lamb, cello

 Dr. Tomasz Robak is a versatile keyboard artist, in demand as a pianist, organist, duo partner, chamber musician, and vocal coach.

-Robak currently serves as a full-time collaborative pianist and instructor of organ at Davidson College in North Carolina.
+Robak currently serves as Assistant Professor of the Practice in Music at Davidson College in North Carolina.
 At Davidson, he plays for a variety of concerts, including vocal and instrumental recitals, choral concerts, opera workshop performances, and annual college-wide services.
 He also coaches singers and instrumentalists and teaches a small studio of organ students.
 Most recently, he has been appointed organist at Myers Park Presbyterian Church in Charlotte, one of the largest PC(USA) congregations in the United States.
 Comfortable in front of any keyboard, Robak also appears regularly as an orchestral keyboardist with the Charlotte Symphony.

 Over the years he has received recognition in several piano competitions, including winning the Grand Prix at the 32nd Polish Tournament of Foreign Scholarship Holders in Antonin (2019), an Honorable Mention at the 1st International Chopin Competition in Turzno (2019), Second Prize at the International Beethoven Sonata Competition in Memphis (2013), and Second Place in the American Prize concerto category (2018).